mapping-elections/site/_maps/meae.congressional.congress08.nh.county.md

 New Hampshire elected five Federalists to the Eighth Congress.

+Following the 1800 Census, South Carolina gained one seat in the House of Representatives.

 New Hampshire used a statewide at-large method for electing members to Congress.
-New Hampshire was apportioned one more seat in the House of Representatives.

 ::: {.results-table}
 <table>